 At the winery, we view ourselves as custodians of this very special place and continually strive to make improvements to grape growing practices.
-Chapel Hill was one of the first wineries in the region to embrace the McLaren Vale Sustainable Winegrowing Australia program.
-Click here to download more information about the SAW program.
+Chapel Hill was one of the first wineries in the region to embrace the McLaren Vale Sustainable Winegrowing Australia program and are now members of the subsequent Sustainable Australia Winegrowing program.

 The vineyard is irrigated with reclaimed water from the Willunga Basin Water Company ensuring there are no negative impacts on the underground water table.
 As the winery does not have access to mains water, rain water is collected and utilised in the winery.
 The winery waste water is then captured and treated via a wetlands system for vineyard irrigation.

 All marc and bunch stems from the winery are composted on site then spread back on to the vineyard, negating the need for synthetic fertilisers.